 Temperature and Humidity Control

 Both temperature and humidity are important to embryonic development and hatching.
-The standard temperature and humidity required for successful incubation are 99-102oF and 20-60% respectively.
+The standard temperature and humidity required for successful incubation are 99-102oF and 20-60%, respectively.
 Any values lower or higher than those ranges would result in a poor hatch rate.

 Materials

 The construction materials of an incubator must be considered when choosing an egg incubator.
-You must carefully find out the materials used to build the exterior and interior parts of the incubator – it is very important.
+You must carefully find the materials used to build the exterior and interior parts of the incubator – it is very important.

 The materials used for constructing incubators are mostly ABS and polycarbonate.
 They are easy to clean and non-toxic and recyclable.
 You should avoid incubators built with non-Eco-friendly, toxic and difficult-to-clean materials.
 The internal parts are mostly made of plastic except for the heating elements, fan and other parts that are made with metals.
 While these metallic parts may break down after some time, you can easily replace them.